 This is a preparatory class for Air Conditioning and Refrigeration service personnel to become certified in proper refrigerant handling techniques.
 This class covers section 608 Clean Air Act, stationary equipment, that includes small appliances, home and commercial air conditioners, refrigeration, and large tonnage chillers.
 This class is for all personnel who maintain, service, repair, or dispose of appliances that contain regulated refrigerants.
-(15/0/0/0)
+If prerequisite is not met must have permission of instructor to enroll.
+Prerequisite: HVAC 1110 (15/0/0/0)

-HVAC 2020 Heating Technology Lab 4 credits

-Practical application of residential heating systems, including installation and service procedures for gas combustion and electric furnaces using variable speed technology.
+HVAC 2020 Heating Technology Lab 4 credits Practical application of residential heating systems, including installation and service procedures for gas combustion and electric furnaces using variable speed technology.
 Prerequisite: HVAC 1210 AND HVAC 1220 AND HVAC 1250 AND HVAC 1260 Corequisite: HVAC2010 (22.5/112.5/0/0)

-HVAC 2110 Commercial Refrigeration

-Refrigeration applied to commercial fields, including compressors, condensers, receivers, and evaporators, and application and construction of refrigerant controls, water valves, refrigerant oils, and special equipment.
-(45/0/00)
+HVAC 2110 Commercial Refrigeration 3 credits Refrigeration applied to commercial fields, including compressors, condensers, receivers, and evaporators, and application and construction of refrigerant controls, water valves, refrigerant oils, and special equipment.
+Prerequisite: HVAC 1110 (45/0/0/0)

-HVAC 2120 Commercial Refrigeration Lab 4 credits
+HVAC 2120 Commercial Refrigeration Lab